deepkit/deepkit-framework/README.md

-Marshal introduces the concept of decorating your entity class once with all necessary annotations like type declaration, indices, and relations agnostic to any storage engine, and then use it everywhere: frontend, backend, http-transport, validation, and database.
+Marshal introduces the concept of decorating your entity class once with all necessary annotations like type declaration, indices, and relations agnostic to any serialization target, and then use it everywhere: frontend, backend, http-transport, validation, and database.

 ## Features